 12. Incline Push-Up

-The incline push-up is as effective as a chin-up and makes you stronger.
-The best part is, you can do an incline push-up using a bench, a squat rack, a Smith machine or a high box.
+Chest exercises like incline push-ups are as effective as chin-ups/pull-ups and can strengthen the upper body.
+The best part is, you can do an incline push-up using a bench, a squat rack, a Smith machine, or a high box.
 The lower the platform, the more difficult it will be to do an incline push-up.
 So, you can try doing it on a higher platform if you are just starting out, and then move on to a lower platform and more number of sets and reps.

 How To Do Incline Push-Up